arielhenryson/rxbox/README.md

 *Note if you have multiple subscribers open, and you are 'assignState' inside one of the callback, it is possible that you will prevent one of the subscribers to run.
-Because the 'watch' and 'select' methods run only if the key that you subscribe to is in the last chance of the store.
+Because the 'watch' and 'select' methods run only if the key that you subscribe to is in the last change of the store.
 Therefore if you are not sure, it is best to use 'assignStateAsync' over  'assignState'

 ```javascript
  this.store.assignState({ foo: bar })